AaltoSciComp/python-for-scicomp/packaging.rst

 - Upload your package to *Anaconda.org*: see instructions `here <https://docs.conda.io/projects/conda-build/en/latest/user-guide/tutorials/build-pkgs-skeleton.html#optional-uploading-packages-to-anaconda-org>`__.
 Please note that you will have to create an account on Anaconda.

 - Upload your package to `conda-forge <https://conda-forge.org/>`__: conda-forge is a conda channel: it contains community-led collection of recipes, build infrastructure and distributions for the conda package manager.
-Anyone can public conda packages to conda-forge according `guidelines <https://conda-forge.org/docs/>`__ are respected.
+Anyone can public conda packages to conda-forge if certain `guidelines <https://conda-forge.org/docs/>`__ are respected.

 - Upload your package to `bioconda <https://bioconda.github.io/>`_: bioconda is a very popular channel for the conda package manager specializing in bioinformatics software.
 As for conda-forge, you need to follow their `guidelines <https://bioconda.github.io/contributor/guidelines.html>`__ when building conda recipes.